Porky's: Critical response

-Upon its release, Porky's was viewed as "a likeable lowbrow coming-of-age comedy", but the critical appraisal has been more negative since then.
-Review aggregation website Rotten Tomatoes, which collects both contemporary and modern reviews, gives the film a score of 33% based on reviews from 39 critics and an average rating of 4.8/10.
+Upon its release, Porky's was viewed as "a likeable lowbrow coming-of-age comedy", but the critical appraisal has been more negative since then, with many critics citing the humor as having a misogynistic and poorly aged base and lacking the context or nuance to generate humor that could stand the test of time.
+Review aggregation website Rotten Tomatoes, which collects both contemporary and modern reviews, gives the film a score of 34% based on reviews from 41 critics.
 The consensus reads, "Gleeful in its misogyny and celebratory of bad behavior, Porky's is an intermittently funny farce that will leave audiences feeling in need of a shower."
 On Metacritic the film has a score of 40% based on reviews from 8 critics, indicating "mixed or average reviews".

 Film critics Gene Siskel and Roger Ebert in their syndicated At the Movies television series both expressed disdain for Porky's and later called it one of the worst films of 1982.
-In particular, they criticized the film for what they viewed as its objectification and degradation of women and the childish nature of its antagonists, and they disliked that the film took what they felt was a thin, shallow and off-color stance against anti-Semitism.
+In particular, they criticized the film for what they viewed as its objectification and degradation of women and the childish nature of its antagonists, and they disliked that the film took what they felt was a thin, shallow and off-color stance against antisemitism.
 In his print review for the Chicago Sun-Times, Ebert noted that the film's sexual content per se was not the film's failing, but rather the manner it was used: "Even in an easy scene like the one where the guys spy on the girls in the locker room, the director, Bob Clark, blows it.
 Peeping Tom scenes can be very funny (remember John Belushi on the ladder in Animal House?)
 Here, it's just smarmy."
 Siskel would later go on to call it one of the worst films ever made.